Skip to Content

 The schema for the segment foo is going to be stored at .vovk-schema/foo.json file.

-For segments of deeper nesting such as /src/app/api/foo/bar/baz/[[…slug]]/ the segment name is going to be foo/bar/baz and the schema is going to be stored at .vovk-schema/foo/bar/baz.json file.
+For segments of deeper nesting such as /src/app/api/foo/bar/baz/[[…slug]]/ the segment name needs to be set to "foo/bar/baz" and the schema is going to be stored at .vovk-schema/foo/bar/baz.json file.

 Last updated on